Daniega/react-native-api/README.md

 # react-native-api

-The app was created using Expo Cli.
-By Daniel Gaishuber
+The app was created using Expo

 # How to run
 If you are running from .apk file, simply install the file on your Android phone.